Pont-l’Evêque is a washed-rind, Camembert-style cheese made in Normandy, France.

 Inside, the cheese is soft and pale yellow with a fine texture.
 The cheese is quite whiffy.

-The cheese is made from unpasteurized cow’s milk.
-It takes 3 US quarts (3 litres) of milk to make 14 oz (400 g) of the cheese.
+Pont-l’Evêque cheese is made from raw milk from cows.
+It takes 3 litres (3 US quarts) of milk to make 400 g (14 oz.) of the cheese.

 The milk is heated and rennet added.
 The curd is cut, kneaded, and put into moulds.
 It is let stand to drain, and turned frequently during 5 days of maturing.